architkansal/architkansal.github.io/_posts/2019-07-01-Taking-AXL-to-Production.md

 ---

 <link rel="stylesheet" type="text/css" href="{{ site.baseurl }}/post.css" />
 Recently, Arcesium organized its global Season of Code (SOC) event for the year 2019.
-I decided to use this opportunity to make AXL (our [most-creative-hack winner project from Hackathon-2018](https://architkansal.github.io/Arc-Most-Creative-Hack-2018/)) production ready and collaborated with  [Ram Chidambaram](https://www.linkedin.com/in/ramachandran-chidambaram-170071141/),  and [Dhiraj Bhakta](https://www.linkedin.com/in/dhiraj-bhakta-065529113/) to accomplish this.
+I decided to use this opportunity to make AXL (our [most-creative-hack winner project from Hackathon-2018]({{site.baseurl}}/Arc-Most-Creative-Hack-2018/)) production ready and collaborated with [Ram Chidambaram](https://www.linkedin.com/in/ramachandran-chidambaram-170071141/),  and [Dhiraj Bhakta](https://www.linkedin.com/in/dhiraj-bhakta-065529113/) to accomplish this.

-First blog in the series (introduction to AXL) : [How we built AXL](https://architkansal.github.io/Arc-Most-Creative-Hack-2018/)
+First blog in the series (Introduction to AXL) : [How we built AXL]({{site.baseurl}}/Arc-Most-Creative-Hack-2018/)

-### How SOC Works:
+## How SOC Works:

 SOC provides people the opportunity to work on a project of their choice.
 It aims at building production-ready, brand-new features into the Arcesium platform offering or projects for efficiency and internal usage.
 Unlike Hackathons, SOC participants are expected to write production-ready code.